 In 2019, the Government published its green paper on preventative health; Advancing our health: prevention in the 2020s.
 Here, it announced its ambition for England to become ‘smoke-free’ by 2030.
 This included an “ultimatum” for industry to make smoked tobacco obsolete by 2030, and an intent for smokers to quit or move to “reduced risk products like e-cigarettes”.

-Some health campaign groups, such as Action on Smoking, have welcomed the target whilst warning that the scale of work needed to accomplish it is .
+Campaign group Action on Smoking and Health (ASH) welcomed the government’s target but warned that accomplishing it would require innovative new policies and funding.
 Speaking of this “extremely challenging target”, the Government itself has acknowledged that to “achieve this vision of a smoke-free future, we need bold action to both discourage people from starting in the first place, and to support smokers to quit”.

 Public health policy is devolved and each of the devolved nations sets its own policy on smoking cessation.